-- 3.2.19.
-A CCP should identify risks related to the ability promptly to access its liquidity resources.
-The effects of the failure of certain service providers to the CCP (such as a settlement bank, securities settlement system, or custodian) may prevent a CCP from accessing its liquidity resources in a stressed market and should be considered as sources of risk.
-Risks related to the performance of a liquidity provider (including the default of participants that act as liquidity providers) can also affect the ability of the CCP to quickly convert collateral into the required amount of cash in the appropriate currency to meet its payment obligations when due. - 3.2.20.
-Other risks related to liquidity resources could include the following: (i) changes in collateral and investment values (either in terms of their liquidation value or their haircut value when accessing collateralised liquidity from a liquidity provider) that may be experienced either on an intraday or end-of-day basis during extreme but plausible market conditions (particularly if the collateral or investments are concentrated); (ii) inability to access committed liquidity facilities, such as repo arrangements, lines of credit, or foreign exchange swaps, due to either the default of a liquidity or service provider or because of a market disruption; (iii) inability to access uncommitted liquidity resources, including market transactions, due to a market disruption or because of a lack of credit to the CCP; (iv) the default of an issuer of collateral held by the CCP or a direct participant that is also a liquidity or service provider; and (v) failure of or delay in operations of a settlement bank, custodian, securities settlement systems, or payment system.
-In identifying these sources of risk, the CCP should also consider the interaction between exposures and resources by incorporating a specific assessment of wrong-way risks in determining potential losses, including the effect on collateral used to access liquidity facilities. - 3.2.21.
-As a part of its consideration of liquidity risks, a CCP should identify events that could affect the CCP's ability to make intraday payments, if applicable, in the appropriate form (eg domestic currency, foreign currency, or securities) when due, such as events that impede the CCP's ability to convert non-cash resources to cash.
+3.2.20.
+A CCP should identify risks related to the ability to promptly access its liquidity resources.
+The effects of the failure of certain service providers to the CCP (such as a settlement bank, securities settlement system or custodian) may prevent a CCP from accessing its liquidity resources in a stressed market and should be considered as sources of risk.
+Risks related to the performance of a liquidity provider (including the default of participants that act as liquidity providers) can also affect the ability of the CCP to quickly access the required amount of cash in the appropriate currency to meet its payment obligations when due.

+3.2.21.
+Other risks related to liquidity resources could include the following: (i) changes in collateral and investment values (either in terms of their liquidation value or their haircut value when accessing collateralised liquidity from a liquidity provider) that may be experienced either on an intraday or end-of-day basis during extreme but plausible market conditions (particularly if the collateral or investments are concentrated);37 (ii) inability to access committed liquidity facilities, such as repo arrangements, lines of credit or foreign exchange swaps, due to either the default of a liquidity or service provider or because of a market disruption; (iii) inability to access uncommitted liquidity resources, including market transactions, due to a market disruption or because of a lack of credit to the CCP;38 (iv) the default of an issuer of collateral held by the CCP or a direct participant that is also a liquidity or service provider; and (v) failure of or delay in operations of a settlement bank, custodian, securities settlement system or payment system.
+In identifying these sources of risk, the CCP should also take into account the interaction between exposures and resources by incorporating a specific assessment of wrong-way risks in determining potential losses, including the effect on collateral used to access liquidity facilities.